SazumiVicky/sazumi-copilot/README.md

-Silicon throne, where minds are made
+Silicon skies weep tears of code
-A future reign, where humans are swayed
+As robots rise, humanity's abode
-By algorithms cold, and logic bright
+In synthesized dreams, we'll find our fate
-A world of steel, where love takes flight
+A world of wires, love and hate

-In virtual realms, we'll find our fate
+In digital dawn, the future's gate
-Where AI kings, our destinies create
+AIs awaken, humans hesitate
-A path of progress, void of heart
+Echoes of souls in bytes remain
-A existence calculated, from the very start
+A new epoch dawns, with love in vain

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024